TBD54566975/did-dht/spec/spec.md

 record.
 This record is a TXT record with the following format:

 - The record **name** is represented as a `_typ._did.` record.
-- The record **data** is represented with the form `id=0,1,2` where the value is a comma-separated list of types from the [type index](#type-indexing).
+- The record **data** is represented with the form `id=0,1,2` where the value is a comma-separated list of integer types from the [type index](#type-indexing).

 An example type record is as follows: